yuner2001/DataFlow/README.md

 This repository provides the supplementary materials accompanying our paper.

 The package includes:
-- Implementation details and additional code.
+- More details about our method and additional code.
 - Extended experimental results and ablation studies.
 - Theoretical proofs and analysis.